kevinsuedmersen/neural_networks_from_scratch/theory/MLP_theory.md

 # Neural Networks from Scratch

-This document aims to derive and implement equations for training Multi Layer Perceptrons (MLPs), i.e. Feed Forward Neural Networks consisting of a sta, from scratch.
+This document aims to derive and implement equations for training Multi Layer Perceptrons (MLPs), i.e. Feed Forward Neural Networks consisting of a stack of dense layers, from scratch.
 These neural networks will consist of an arbitrary number of layers, each with an arbitrary number of neurons and arbitrary choice of activation function.
 First, we will derive equations for the forward- as well as backward propagation algorithms in scalar form for a single training example.
 Then, we will extend these equations to a *matrix-based*  approach for a single training example, and finally, we will extend them to a matrix-based approach for a batch of training examples.

 # Table of contents